 I know it seems simple.
 But let me tell you, it makes a huge difference.

-Making my bed is the one part of My Morning Routine that I do every. single. day… even on the weekends or days that I sleep in a little longer… because I love the way that it makes my room feel.
+Making my bed is the one part of My Morning Routine that I do every. single. day… even on the weekends… because I love the way that it makes my room feel.

-If you aren’t in the habit of making your bed every day, give try it out and see if it makes a difference in making your house feel cleaner.
+If you aren’t in the habit of making your bed every day, try it out.

 If you want to see how to create effective morning and evening routines for yourself and your children, check out this post!